 After determining the prevailing wind direction from the climate analysis, further details of the project site and various site design options were studied.
 Figure 2 demonstrates the wind direction vectors and the velocity distributions in the four site design options.
 The blue area represents "calm" and "light air" status, while the green, yellow, orange, and red areas represent "light breeze" according to the Beaufort Scale.
 The simulation results showed that the courtyard in Option 2 had the largest area with the breeze when the incoming wind blew from the southeast.
 Option 1 also exhibited a higher air velocity, although the south of the courtyard slightly had a stagnant area.
 Similarly, the southwest of the courtyard in Option 3 had a breeze area, whereas the northeast of the courtyard had a stagnant area.
 The courtyard in Option 4 had low air velocity overall since the four buildings surround the courtyard.
-Therefore, the courtyard in Option 4 had the least area with the natural breeze.
-The temperature of the courtyard was the lowest in Option 1 and the highest in Option 4.
+Therefore, the courtyard in Option 1 and the highest in Option 4.
 The simulation results indicate that the open types of site design such as Option 1 or Option 2 may be better solutions for maximizing airflow and decreasing the air temperature.
 If the users require more privacy, Option 3 may be the solution that meets both the privacy and the environmental requirements.